 - Can your period start and stop while breastfeeding?
 A mother may have irregular periods while breastfeeding and may skip some months.
 A missed period while breastfeeding is normal.

-- Moms may have premenstrual symptoms without any bleeding; this may be an indication that your period will be returning soon.
-It's best to start taking precautions at this stage if you do not want to fall pregnant.
+- Moms may have premenstrual symptoms without bleeding, indicating that their period will return soon.
+It's best to take precautions at this stage if you do not want to get pregnant.

-- A mother may find that her milk supply drops a little, just before a period starts; this is due to hormonal fluctuations.
+- A mother may find that her milk supply drops a little just before a period starts due to hormonal fluctuations.
 (Discussed more in detail below)

 - Some babies may drink more or less during a period, as milk might taste a little different.
 (Discussed more in detail below)